prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/03-build-multi-cloud-transit/assignment.md

 Now we shall verify the connectivity across these newly paved networks.

 Review the `Lab Diagram`.
-We are now going to veriy connectivity from each of the 'Front End Web Services' virtual machines through to the 'App Services' virtual machines.
+We are now going to verify connectivity from each of the 'Front End Web Services' virtual machines through to the 'App Services' virtual machines.

 1) First we must set safe permissions for the PEM format keys, using the following commands: